-Community Health Needs in Warren, Washington and Saratoga Counties is presented by county because each county conducted independent assessments and thus only looked at the data for their particular geography.
+Community Health Needs in Warren, Washington and Saratoga Counties

+This section presents a comprehensive overview of the demographics and community health needs for residents of Warren, Washington and Saratoga counties.
+The information below summarizes the data that informed the assessments in each county and for the GFH service area.
+In general, the information is presented by county because each county conducted independent assessments and thus only looked at the data for their particular geography.
 However, where applicable, aggregate or average information across the counties is included to demonstrate community health needs for the GFH service area.
 Each county looked at various aspects of the data to best determine their individual county health issues.